QuarkNerd/blog/lpage/_posts/2015-06-19-aurelia-part-one.md

 You might recognise the syntax as being close to requirejs and that may be because there are some familiar faces involved in jspm that contributed to requirejs.

+I create a new element for my editor, by adding an html template and a JavaScript file with the same name.
+There may be some way to associate the files that isn't just by naming convention, but I'm not sure what it is.

 Then I add some code to see if I can get at the library now...

 {% highlight js %}